 Earthworms, although small, have the power to change soil and plant communities.
-Little wonder they are called "the ecosystem engineers".
+Little wonder they are called "the ecosystem engineers."
 We classify earthworms as “Epigeic,” “Endogeic,” and “Anecic” based on the depth at which they live in the soil.

 Epigeic worms live close to the soil surface and feed on decaying plants.

-Worms disintegrate plant residue and drag them deeper into the soil.
+How do earthworms enrich plant growth?
+Well, worms disintegrate plant residue and drag them deeper into the soil.
 Thus allowing the nutrients from these plant matter to get deeper into the soil.
 They feed on decaying plants and manure.
-Their digestive system mixes the mineral and organic substances in their food to form highly concentrated castings.
+Their digestive system mixes their food's mineral and organic substances to form highly concentrated castings.

 The casts of earthworms glue soil particles together to form water-stable aggregates.
-They also enhance soil porosity and significantly improve soil drainage and water holding capacity.
+They also enhance soil porosity and significantly improve soil drainage and water-holding capacity.
 Their upwards and downwards movement moves topsoil deeper into the ground and pushes up the soil in the lower strata to the surface.
 This mixes up the soil thoroughly.

 Earthworms consume microbes for food but release many more microbes in their feces or cast.
 Higher microbial activity is beneficial to plants.

 Tunnels dug by earthworms form a network of passages.
 That enables easier plant root penetration deeper into the soil.
 They line the tunnels with their cast, which is rich in nutrients.
 This allows plant roots to absorb nutrients with relative ease.